 Students write for every class.
 Some of the writing will be informal, occurring in class or being assigned as homework.
 Other writing will involve the development, drafting, and revision of formal papers.

-Students in English 110 produce 18-20 pages of formal, revised writing over the term.
-Instructors have flexibility in determining the number and length of papers, but students can expect to write 3-5 formal, revised papers.
-Some instructors include a formal research paper in the course, though others handle the course’s information literacy requirement in other ways.
+Students in English 110 produce 15-18 pages of formal, revised writing over the term.
+Instructors have flexibility in determining the number and length of papers, but students can expect to write 3 formal, revised papers, in addition to a range of less formal written projects.

 Electronic writing environments are an important part of communication in the twenty-first century.
-Students may also be required to prepare a Powerpoint or Keynote presentation, blog in the course, or engage with other electronic media in the course.
+Students may also be required to prepare a slide presentation, blog in the course, produce a podcast or short video, or engage with other electronic media.
+Students in English 110 prepare an electronic portfolio (ePortfolio).

 Each instructor establishes the specific evaluative criteria for assignments in his or her section of English 110.
-Overall performance in English 110 consists of a student’s performance on formal, revised writing and his or her attendance, in-class participation, and performance on the various informal writing assignments throughout the term.
+Overall performance in English 110 consists of a student’s performance on formal, revised writing, engagement in the writing process, an ePortfolio, attendance, in-class participation, and performance on informal writing assignments throughout the term.

 Much of the writing process occurs through informal writing in English 110.
-For this reason, instructors generally reserve 15-30% of the final course grade for engagement in this aspect of the course.
+For this reason, instructors generally reserve a significant portion of the final course grade for engagement in this aspect of the course.
 It is common for actively engaged, conscientious students to earn a final course grade that exceeds their performance on formal papers.

 Students concerned about their performance in English 110 should talk with their instructor about his or her expectations.

-Students who miss more than four (4) classes should not expect to pass English 110, and students who miss more than two (2) classes should anticipate a reduction in their final course grade.
+Students who miss more than two weeks of classes should not expect to pass English 110, and students who miss more than one week of classes should anticipate a reduction in their final course grade.
 Instructors in English 110 do not make a distinction between “excused” and “unexcused” absences and do not involve themselves in weighing the merits of an absence.